Pickle Juice Uses: 13 Reasons to Save the Brine

 5. Hangover Cure

 Dehydration is the major cause of hangovers.
-Drink pickle juice to hydrate and tp restore electrolytes.
+Drink pickle juice to hydrate and to restore the electrolytes a long night drains away.

 6. Relieve Leg Cramps